-For all major applications, information must be submitted to demonstrate that:
+For all major applications (NPPF definition or DM1 Major Development), information must be submitted to demonstrate that:

 (a) following consultation with the service provider, the availability of utility services has been examined and that the proposals would not result in undue stress on the delivery of those services to the wider community;

 (b) proposals incorporate any utility company requirements for substations, telecommunications equipment or similar structures;

 (c) service routes have been planned to avoid as far as possible the potential for damage to trees and archaeological remains;

 (d) the development impinges on existing infrastructure the provisions for relocating or protecting that infrastructure have been agreed with the service provider.